OctopusDeploy/docs/src/pages/integrations/keeper-secrets-manager/keeper-secrets-manager-retrieve-secrets.md

 layout: src/layouts/Default.astro
 pubDate: 2023-01-10
 title: 'Keeper Secrets Manager - Retrieve Secrets'
+description: >-
-description: 'This step retrieves one or more secrets from a Keeper Vault and creates [sensitive output variables](https://octopus.com/docs/projects/variables/output-variables#sensitive-output-variables) for each value retrieved.
+This step retrieves one or more secrets from a Keeper Vault and creates [sensitive output variables](https://octopus.com/docs/projects/variables/output-variables#sensitive-output-variables) for each value retrieved.
 These values can be used in other steps in your deployment or runbook process.

 You can retrieve secrets using Keeper Notation URIs, and you can choose a custom output variable name for each secret.